eranif/codelite/docs/docs/plugins/snipwiz.md

 Now if you highlight the word `foo` in the editor, and select `wxT("$")` from the context menu, you should now see `wxT("foo")`

 If you press the ++ctrl++ key while clicking on the snippet menu, the snippet is not inserted at the current caret position, but instead is copied to the clipboard and also to an internal buffer.
-You can do the insertion elsewhere, perhaps repeatdly, by pasting in the usual way (e.g. ++ctrl+v++), or from that buffer (via the context menu).
-Note however that the original text selection is retained: selecting `wxT("$")` from the context menu while ++ctrl++ is being pressed and foo selected will copy `wxT("foo")` to the clipboard; and so multiple pastes will insert multiple `wxT("foo")`s, irrespective of what is subsequently hightlit.
+You can do the insertion elsewhere, perhaps repeatedly, by pasting in the usual way (e.g. ++ctrl+v++), or from that buffer (via the context menu).
+Note however that the original text selection is retained: selecting `wxT("$")` from the context menu while ++ctrl++ is being pressed and foo selected will copy `wxT("foo")` to the clipboard; and so multiple pastes will insert multiple `wxT("foo")`s, irrespective of what is subsequently highlight.

 !!!
 TIP
     If you have a multi-line snippet, you should paste from the internal buffer, since this will retain the correct indentation.